RizalShidiq/RizalShidiq/README.md

 ## Hi there 👋

 A student majoring in Informatics Engineering.
-Currently actively developing small projects as a Web Developer, working as a user interface builder and maintainer.
+Currently actively developing small projects as a Web Developer and Machine Learning Developer.

 I have core expertise in HTML, CSS, and JavaScript, and is currently exploring frameworks such as Vue.js, React.js, and Node.js.
+Also basic in Python and SQL.
 Interested in pursuing a career as a Front-End Developer, Web Developer, or other positions related to web development.

 ### Github Statistic
 <p align="left">